 The pillars of this pulpit of mine are firmly embedded in Paradise.

 [Narrated by Ahmad, al-Nasa’i and al-Hakim]

-In another hadith, the grave of the Prophet ﷺ that is mentioned, rather than his house:
+In another Hadith, the grave of the Prophet ﷺ is mentioned, rather than his house:

 Between my grave and my pulpit is one of the gardens of paradise.

 [Narrated by Ahmad, Bayhaqi and Ibn Abi Shayba]

 My pulpit is on one of the gates of paradise.
 Between the pulpit and Aisha’s house is one of the gardens of paradise.